 Why would a woman want to wash in a man’s old bath water?
 Why do women like the boys that are nasty?
-Why do women want to be treated like dim-witted sluts as implied in Pink's song?
-Were the Prophet and his Mentor justified in placing all those restrictions on women, ostensibly to protect them from themselves, from their stupid selves?
+Why do women want to be treated like dimwitted sluts as implied in Pink's song?
+By making men their overseer is Allah simply looking to protect women from themselves, their stupid selves?

 The most influential Canadian promoter of the Islamic view that women are inferior to men is, of course, a woman.
 She is Zarka Nawaz, creator of Little Mosque on the Prairie, the CBC's puerile attempt at comedy with an Islamic theme.
-The Canadian Broadcasting Corporation's production peddles a sanitized, misleading and dangerous parody of Islam as mostly fun and games where women's second class status is simply the fodder for obvious jokes.
+The Canadian Broadcasting Corporation's production peddles a sanitized, misleading and dangerous parody of Islam as mostly fun and games where women's second class status is fodder for obvious jokes.

 Are Muslim women, in the West, who simply parrot Allah and His Messenger's misogynous point of view abrogating their responsibility to elevate the debate in favour of equality for their sex?

 Are they selling out their sisters in Iran, Saudi Arabia, Pakistan, Nigeria, Somalia … by promoting, in a society that considers them equal, a prejudiced view of women that if widely accepted would reduce their status to that of their sisters living in obscurity in male-dominated societies where the Koran is supreme?